-- One regular examination of III semester. - 8.3 B.Tech students: A student shall be promoted from III year to IV year only if he/she fulfils the academic requirements of securing 40% of the credits in the subjects that have been studied up to V semester from the following examinations, irrespective of whether the candidate takes the end examination or not as per the normal course of study.
+- One regular examination of III semester. - 8.3 B.Tech students: A student shall be promoted from III year to IV year only if he/she whether the candidate takes the end examination or not as per the normal course of study.